WebFiori/docs/themes.md

   * [Implementing The Theme](#implementing-the-theme)

 ## Introduction

-A web application or a website which provide useful content isn't good enough if it does not proved good and easy to use user interface.
+A web application or a website which provide useful content isn't good enough if it does not provide good and easy to use user interface.
 User interface is one of the important factors that can be used to mesure how good a website is.
 For that reason, WebFiori Framework provide the needed tools to create a custom UIs for your website or web application and use them as needed.

 Themes in WebFiori Framework are used to create different custom user interfaces for your website or web application.
 In addition, they work like a plug-ins and can provide additional functionality.
 Themes can be found inside the folder `themes` of the framework.

 ## Using Themes

 In order to apply a theme to your web page, all what you need to know about the theme is its name.
 The name of the theme acts as an identifier for it.
 If theme name is known, simply supply its name to the method [`Page::theme()`](https://webfiori.com/docs/webfiori/entity/Page#theme) before rendering the page.
 For example, if theme name is `WebFiori Theme`, then the theme can be applied as follows:

 ``` php
 use webfiori\entity\Page;